joe-crick/UpAndRunningWithCanJS/Models.md

 ##The Data for Our Model

 We're not going to connect to a server to retrieve our data; however, we're going code our model as if we were.
 How can this possibly work?
 CanJS provides a handy utility, can.fixture, that we can use to mimic the functionality of connecting to a server.
 As the CanJS docs say, "can.fixture intercepts an AJAX request and simulates the response with a file or a function.
-You can use them to develop JavaScript independently of backend services."
+You can use [it] to develop JavaScript independently of backend services."

 can.fixture is not included with the base CanJS package.
 Adding it in, however, is easy.
 In fact, we've already done it.
 Back in [Application Foundations](#app-foundations), when we created our index.html file, we put this line directly below where we included CanJS: